Interior analysis, stretched technique and bubbling geometries: Stretched technique and corresponding solutions in Fourier space

+That is, the symplectic form written using density functions and the symplectic form written using coherent state amplitudes, are equivalent to each other, by canonical transformations.

-These different writings of symplectic forms are related by canonical transformations, and changes of variables, including Fourier transforms.
-These modes can also be captured by computing correlators.
+These different writings of symplectic forms are related to each other by canonical transformations, and changes of variables, including Fourier transforms.
+These modes labeled by $n,m$ can also be captured by computing correlators.
 In Appendix E, we also discuss the symplectic forms in special cases.
-It would be good to understand better the canonical transformations between symplectic forms obtained by operator bases and geometric bases.
+It would be good to understand more details of the canonical transformations between symplectic forms obtained by operator bases and geometric bases.
+We leave more detailed calculations and will revisit these subjects in future investigations.